 Not contain any personal information, other than necessary basic contact details;

-If official council business it will be moderated by either the Chair/Vice Chair of the Parish Council or by the Clerk to the Parish Council;
+Posts on the Council’s Facebook page will be approved by a majority decision of the Social Media Group.
+It will be moderated by either the Chair of the Parish Council or by the Clerk to the Parish Council

 Social media will not be used for the dissemination of any political advertising.

+Facebook

 In order to ensure that all discussions on the Parish Council’s Facebook page are productive, respectful and consistent with the Council’s aims and objectives, we ask you to follow these guidelines:

 Be considerate and respectful of others.
 Vulgarity, threats or abuse of language will not be tolerated.